ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Send the Procfile, requirements.txt, and Python files to a remote repository on GitHub.
 If you are unfamiliar with how to do this, read [this](https://docs.github.com/en/free-pro-team@latest/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) article for further information.

-With our application on GitHub, we will be able to link it to each platform we will test, and deploy our web application.
+With our application on GitHub, we will be able to link the repository to each platform we test and deploy our web application.

 ## Benchmarks

 Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
 Before getting to how to deploy our "Hello, world!" application on each platform, we will look at:

-- How quickly I was able to deploy our web application to production for each platform
+- How quickly I was able to deploy our web application to production on each platform
 - How complicated each platforms user interface is
 - How easy the platforms were to use overall